choojs/choo/README.md

 `choo` cleanly structures internal data flow, so that all pieces of logic can be combined into a nice, cohesive machine.
 Roughly speaking there are two parts to `choo`: the views and the models.
-Models take care of state and logic, and have the `call()` function available to call `actions`.
-Views are responsible for displaying the interface and have the `send()` call available to call `actions` to respond to user interactions.
+Models take care of state and logic, and views are responsible for displaying the interface and responding to user interactions.

-The core abstraction of `choo` is `state`.
-It is a single object that contains values.
-Using `namespaces` and `reducers` this state is carefully managed in logical pieces, updated and modified.
-Whenever a modification happens, the `views` receive a new version of the `state` which they can use to safely render a complete new representation of the DOM, which we then use to efficiently update the DOM on the screen.
+All of choos state is contained in a single object and whenever it changes the views receive a new version of the state which they can use to safely render a complete new representation of the DOM.
+The DOM is efficiently updated using DOM diffing/patching.

-Models are split up in several parts.
-They have the static `state` and `namespace` property available to create an uniquely named piece of inital state that can be updated.
-They also have `reducers`, `effects` and `subscriptions` available which we call `actions`.

-The types of `actions` available in Models perform different roles. `reducers` can be called by views or other `actions`, and return an updated version of the state that causes the views to re-render. `subscriptions` are called once when the DOM loads, and can call other `actions`. `effects` can be called by views or other `actions` and can call other `actions`.
-This is the `choo`
-architecture:
+The logic in choo exist in three different kinds of actions, each with their own role: `effects`, `subscriptions` and `reducers`.

+- __Effects__ makes an asynchronous operation and calls another action when it's done.

+- __Subscriptions__ (called once when the DOM loads) listens for external input like keyboard or WebSocket events and then calls another action.

+- __Reducers__ receives the current state and returns an updated version of the state which is then sent to the views.

 ```txt
  ┌─────────────────┐